Q118/quiz_your_code/Assets/pseudo.md

 the game is ober and it saysd all done, enter your score and initials

+For each question, we’ll want to generate the correct HTML, so next  create an array to hold the list of possible answers.

+use a loop to fill in the possible answers for the current question.
+For each choice, we’re creating an HTML radio button, which we enclose in a <label> element.
+This is so that users will be able to click anywhere on the answer text to select that answer.
+If the label was omitted, then users would have to click on the radio button itself, which is not very accessible.

 WHEN I save my initials and score
 THEN I can view my previous scores then can start over or clear the scores